-2. Functional Testing – Functional database testing is done from the end user’s point of view.
+Functional testing in databases is done from the end user’s point of view.
 In this type of testing, it is made sure that the transactions and operations performed by the users are as per the system requirements.

 This type of testing can be categorized further into-

-- Black Box Testing: In this type of testing, interfaces and database integration are tested.
+- Black Box Testing – In this type of testing, interfaces, and database integration is tested.
 It includes testing the mapping of data and, incoming and outgoing data.
-This method uses various techniques such as equivalence partitioning, boundary value analysis and cause-effect graphing.
+This method uses various techniques such as equivalence partitioning, boundary value analysis, and cause-effect graphing.

-3. Non-functional Testing – Non-functional database testing is done to check non-functional parameters of the database such as performance (load and stress handling), recovery, security, etc.
+Non-functional testing is done to check non-functional parameters of the database such as performance (load and stress handling), recovery, security, etc.